 Henry couldn't help thinking this was their last chance to come out on top.
-And after all the disrespect he had endured, this was his last opportunity to stick it to the Pioneers – to show them he was better than any of them.
+And after all the disrespect he had endured, this was his last chance to stick it to the Pioneers – to show them he was better than any white player on their team.

 Thank you for reading!
 If you enjoyed this chapter of "Color", please consider leaving a vote or a comment.
 I add a new chapter, sometimes two, every Sunday.
 I live in Pittsburgh, Pennsylvania so that's EST.